Beit Sira

 Beit Sira (بيت سيرا) is a Palestinian village in the central West Bank, located 22 kilometers west of Ramallah and is a part of the Ramallah and al-Bireh Governorate.
 The village is situated along the Green Line.
 During the 1948 Arab-Israeli War, around 4,000 dunams of its land became a part of the "No-Man's Land" strip between the north-central West Bank and Israel.
 Currently Beit Sira's jurisdiction is 3,120 dunams, of which 441 dunams are built-up areas and the remainder is open spaces for future construction or agricultural land.

+Etymology

+According to Palmer, Beit Sira means "The house of the fold".

+Bayt Sīrā /Bēt Sīra/ is an ancient toponymic survival, meaning House of Sira.
+The second part of the name may originate from the Biblical female name Š’rh (< *ši’r-at).

 Location

 Beit Sira is located 14.9 km (horizontally) west of Ramallah.
 It is bordered by Kharbatha al-Misbah, Beit Liqya, and Beit Ur al-Tahta to the east, Saffa to the north, the Green Line (the Armistice Line 1949) to the west, and Bayt Nuba to the south.

 History

 Ottoman Era

 In the 1596 tax records, Beit Sira was a part of the nahiya ("subdistrict") of Ramla, part of Gaza Sanjak, in the Ottoman Empire, with a population of 17 Muslim household.
 The villagers paid a fixed tax-rate of 25% on agricultural products, including wheat, barley, summer crops, vineyards, fruit trees, goats and beehives, in addition to occasional revenues; a total of 4,500 akçe.
 All of the revenue went to a Waqf.

 In 1838, it was noted as a Muslim village in the Ibn Humar District, part of the er-Ramleh area.